 Pg Item Comment 58 Refers to page 203-204 Affordable Housing Priority Projects: 6.3: Yes, we need additional funding and a lot is coming along through the Federal and State governments.
 One major barrier is staff capacity - these grants require a great deal of work!
 Randee and Susan - Chapter 11 Goal 6.3 Refers to page 203- 204 on Housing and Community Service.
 The staff comment re: staff capacity is a concern for the entire Comprehensive Plan.
-Need to set reasonable goals for the current staff capacity Need to identify additional staffing needs to execute the Comprehensive Plan 145 Westwood Cemetery sidebar - Recreation, Parks, Cultural Resources (see also page 172) AGREED: Consider referencing the Recreation and Parks master plan to place this issue into that context.
+Need to set reasonable goals for the current staff capacity Need to identify additional staffing needs to execute the Comprehensive Plan REVISIONS: Text regarding the need for staffing and resources added to the first page of the chapter.
+145 Westwood Cemetery sidebar - Recreation, Parks, Cultural Resources (see also page 172) AGREED: Consider referencing the Recreation and Parks master plan to place this issue into that context.
 AGREED: Refer to the undeveloped portion of Westwood Cemetery.
 Randee and Susan - remove the public schools, Town Commons, Century Center, Simpson and Brewer Parks from the Page 146 walkshed map, they do not fit the standard public park definition.
-Staff/Consultant Note: A redesignation of a park should be included as part of plan implementation and should be done in the broader context of all RPCR facilities.
-161 Architectural standards - Land Use AGREED: Agree with the Planning Board.
-162 Strategy 2.2 - select project(s) - Land Use AGREED: Adopt zoning reforms to preserve and increase availability of affordable housing in key corridors that are transit-connected, walkable, and bikeable.
+Staff/Consultant Note: A redesignation of any park should be included as part of plan implementation and should be done in the broader context of all RPCR facilities.
+REVISIONS - incorporated into RPCR 161 Architectural standards - Land Use AGREED: Agree with the Planning Board.
+REVISIONS - change made 162 Strategy 2.2 - select project(s) - Land Use AGREED: Adopt zoning reforms to preserve and increase availability of affordable housing in key corridors that are transit-connected, walkable, and bikeable.
 Tools A and B are both useful; but generally the underlying zoning should come first, the overlays later.
-162 Accessory Dwelling Units Maximum Size - Land Use AGREED: Use best practices to minimize limitations on property owners' ability to use ADUs as a tool to maximize the value of their property and to expand housing opportunities.
-166 Remove parking minimums - Land Use AGREED: With regard to (c): Update parking requirements to remove minimum requirements for residential development close to transit (including affordable housing, accessory dwelling units, and the residential components of mixed-use developments) to reduce impervious surfaces and make more efficient use of land.
+REVISIONS - text added 162 Accessory Dwelling Units Maximum Size - Land Use AGREED: Use best practices to minimize limitations on property owners' ability to use ADUs as a tool to maximize the value of their property and to expand housing opportunities.

-167 Architectural/historic preservation - Land Use AGREED: Goal 7 is good as is, with the addition that it includes preservation of historic districts in the Town that have been home to BIPOC communities 172 Westwood Cemetery - Land Use AGREED: Remove the red text.
+REVISIONS - text added 166 Remove parking minimums - Land Use AGREED: With regard to (c): Update parking requirements to remove minimum requirements for residential development close to transit (including affordable housing, accessory dwelling units, and the residential components of mixed-use developments) to reduce impervious surfaces and make more efficient use of land.
+REVISIONS: - text replaced with text highlighted above 167 Architectural/historic preservation - Land Use AGREED: Goal 7 is good as is, with the addition that it includes preservation of historic districts in the Town that have been home to BIPOC communities REVISIONS: No change made 172 Westwood Cemetery - Land Use AGREED: Remove the red text.
+REVISIONS: Change made